STUDENT/PARENT HANDBOOK -

 59 and below = F

-***Students taking online A-G courses and through approved vendors will be graded by the instructor teaching the course.
+***Students taking online A-G courses or Community College courses will be graded by the instructor teaching the course.

 State and Local Assessment

-Assistance – Please contact Excel Academy’s Assessment Coordinator, Jenny Craig at firstname.lastname@example.org.
+If you have any questions, please contact Excel Academy’s Assessment Lead, Jenny Craig at firstname.lastname@example.org.

 - Grades K-12